Removal of the submandibular gland (also called the submaxillary

 View Abstract

-Below is a FLASH presentation on the surgical
+Below is a presentation on the surgical

 technique of removal.
 Usually this can be performed on an outpatient

 basis.
-Complications include injury to the:
+Complications include injury to various nerves:

 Lingual Nerve with numbness of the